-Thus we consider a long slab, $15000 \times 1600 \times 400$ units in microns, and blood vessels, of outer radius 100, 200 and 400 microns.
-For each blood vessel radius, we consider three types weak electrical shock for each of six cases based on a wall conductivity of 0.1 S/m.
+TABLE III.
+Minimum outer radius (microns) of a blood vessel having a significant response to a weak electrical shock for each of six cases based on a wall conductivity of 0.1 S/m.
 Results of a highly resolved study of an isolated blood vessel in an idealized slab geometry are shown.